Asymmetric

 Advanced Health & Safety

-An operating system for environmental-remediation companies — field operations through to the back office on one platform.
+An operating system for environmental-remediation companies, field work through to the back office on one platform.

 YieldPath